-In order to build a Docker image, you also need to start a Docker daemon which runs in the background and executes the commands that are specified in the script section.
-In case of GitLabs one way to start a Docker daemon – the simplest one – is by using Docker-in-Docker as a service.
-This translates into adding the ”services” keyword and declaring the docker image we want to use where the “dind” part stand for Docker-in-Docker.
+To build a Docker image, you also need to start a Docker daemon, which runs in the background and executes the commands that are specified in the script section.
+In case of GitLabs, one way to start a Docker daemon – the simplest one – is by using Docker-in-Docker as a service.
+This translates into adding the “services” keyword and declaring the docker image we want to use, where the “dind” part stand for Docker-in-Docker.

 The services keyword allows you to start additional Docker containers and to link them to your image.
-One of typical use-cases of such mechanism is when you need to access a database, an API, or some other service as part of a job.
+One typical use-case of such a mechanism is when you need to access a database, an API, or some other service as part of a job.

-It may all sound quite complicated, therefore, to get a better understanding of these concepts (although this is not necessary as commands provided are sufficient to run similar data-driven solutions), please familiarize yourself with (GitLabs CI 2022a), and (Despa 2021).
+It may all sound quite complicated; therefore, to get a better understanding of these concepts (although this is not necessary as the commands provided are sufficient to run similar data-driven solutions), please familiarize yourself with GitLabs CI (2022a), and Despa (2021).

-For now, let’s recap the current configuration of the .gitlab-ci.yml file and move on with the next steps of the release artefact stage.
+For now, let’s recap the current configuration of the .gitlab-ci.yml file and move on with the next steps of the release artifact stage.